eslint/rfcs/designs/2019-eslintrc-improvements/minor-03-plugin-renaming.md

 With [`extends` in `overries`](minor-02-extends-in-overrides.md) enhancement, it uses nested `overrides` properties to express logical AND conditions.

+### Deprecating `--rulesdir` CLI option

+This feature allows us to define rules in config files in local.
+Therefore, now we don't have to add `--rulesdir` CLI option for each `eslint` command call, we can deprecate `--rulesdir` CLI option.

 ## Documentation

 This enhancement should be documented in "Configuring ESLint" page.